ttran375/math210/hypotheses_testing_for_a_population_proportion.md

 ### Step 4

-Since $Z = -1.77$ is greater than $Z_{\alpha} = -2.33$, we fail to reject the null hypothesis.
+Fail to reject $H_0$.

 ### Step 5

-At the 1% level of significance, there is not enough evidence to support the claim that the proportion of ships with contaminated cargo has decreased.
+At the 1% level of significance, there is not enough evidence to support the claim.